lucaslouca/parallax-scrolling/README.md

 # parallax-scrolling
-Sample project how one can implement parallax scrolling with Swift and Sprite Kit.
+Sample project demonstrating parallax scrolling with Swift and Sprite Kit.

 <a href="http://en.wikipedia.org/wiki/Parallax_scrolling">Parallax scrolling</a> is a technique in computer graphics, where background images move by the camera slower than foreground images, creating an illusion of depth in a 2D scene and adding to the immersion.